arthurCreek/HalalGuysQuiz/README.md

 # HalalGuysQuiz
 Udacity Quiz App Project - The goal was to create an educational app that quizzes a user about a certain topic.
 In this case it is about the fast-food chain Halal Guys.
+Below are the project guidlines from the Android Basics Nanodegree course.

 ## Project Overview
 The Quiz App project is a chance for you to combine and practice everything you learned in this section of the Nanodegree program.
 You will be making your own Android app - taking it from the idea stage to building out the full app.
 You can share your app with family and friends, as well as with other students in this course.